hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Funders:** Government Of Timor-Leste 60%, UNDP, New Zealand Agency For International Development

-The aim of this project was to establish an Integrated Waste Management Facility (IWMF) in Dili, the capital, to reduce the amount of waste going to landfill.
+The aim of this project was to establish an Integrated Waste Management Facility (IWMF) in Dili, the capital, and to reduce the amount of waste going to landfill.

-An awareness campaign, promoting waste segregation at source and recycling, covered Motael and Caicoli villages (referred to as sucos in Timor-Leste) through door-to-door household visits, community-level workshops, events targeting youths/students and consultations with council members.
+An awareness campaign promoting waste segregation at source and recycling covered Motael and Caicoli neighbourhoods (referred to as sucos in Timor-Leste) through door-to-door household visits, community-level workshops, events targeting youths/students and consultations with local council members.
-By the end of 2021, in Motael village 131 (out of 766) households were practicing waste segregation and 211 were practicing 4R (Reject, Reduce, Recycling and Recover) approach; in Caicoli village 105 households were practicing waste segregation and 98 were practicing 4R approach.
+By the end of 2021, in Motael neighbourhood 131 (out of 766) households were practicing waste segregation and 211 were practicing 4R (Reject, Reduce, Recycle and Recover) approach; in Caicoli neighbourhood 105 households were practicing waste segregation and 98 were practicing 4R approach.
-In 2021, 50 people delivered recyclable waste (plastic and garden waste) to the IWMF in exchange for rice or a notebook.
+In 2021, 50 people delivered recyclable waste (plastic and garden waste) to the IWMF in exchange for rice or notebooks.

-At the IWMF, 0.5 tonnes of plastic and garden waste were collected in 2019 and 0.4 tonnes in 2020 (85% plastic).
+At the IWMF, 0.5 tonnes of plastic and garden waste were collected in 2019, 0.4 tonnes in 2020 (85% plastic), and 0.7 tonnes in 2021 (50% plastic and 50% garden waste).
-In 2021, 0.7 tonnes of waste were collected (50% plastic and 50% garden waste); and IWMF produced and sold 224 units of recycled products (bags of compost and plastic products), making 211 USD in income.
+In 2021, the IWMF produced and sold 224 units of recycled products (bags of compost and plastic products), making 211 USD income.

 Partnerships with potential buyers of the waste and with local recycling businesses were established throughout the project.